maxdore/dynltt/README.md

 - all files have the `safe` flag enabled except of `ListPartial`, `ISort`, `SSort` and `Conats` (and consequently also `Everything`).
-A few definitions in `ListPartial` and `Conats` give rise to partial functions, which is why we had to turn off Agda's termination checker for these, more details can be found in these definitions.
-In contrast, all programs in `ISort` and `SSort` are easily seen to be terminating, but the structural recursion is on arguments that are part of a pair, which is why Agda's termination checker cannot recognise this fact.
-We have kept these versions of the programs however since they are more legible and work together with the linear functions in multiple arguments.
+A few definitions in `ListPartial` and `Conats` give rise to partial functions, which is why we had to turn off Agda's termination checker for these.
+In contrast, all programs in `ISort` and `SSort` are easily seen to be terminating, but the structural recursion is on arguments that are part of a pair, which is why Agda's termination checker cannot recognise this.
+We have kept these versions of the programs (instead of uncurrying the functions) since they are more legible and work more nicely together with the setup of linear functions in multiple arguments.
-- the `guardedness` flag is enabled in `Conats` (and consequently also `Everything`) to enable the use of coinductive data types.
+- the `guardedness` flag is enabled in `Conats` (and consequently also `Everything`) to allow the use of coinductive data types.
 - we disabled the `UnsupportedIndexedMatch` warning in `Order` and `Vector`, which signals that some inductive types do not compute when applied to some primitives of `cubical` (namely transports).
-This does not happen in our development and is of no concern for us.
+This does not happen in our development and is of no concern to us.